Dirk Nowitzki, Dwyane Wade Headline Hall of Fame Eligible Players for 2023

-Nowitzki, Wade headline Hall of Fame eligible players for 2023 originally appeared on NBC Sports Chicago
+Nowitzki, Wade headline Hall of Fame eligible players for 2023 originally appeared on NBC Sports Washington

 The 2023 Basketball Hall of Fame class will be one to remember.